JeroenP87/BlockAbusiveWAFHosts/README.md

 -Logic app that sends entities from the Sentinel incident to the function app.

--C# code running on a function plan in Azure, you can use Visual Studio Community to deploy it.
+-BlockEntitiesWAF.cs code running on a function plan in Azure, you can use Visual Studio Community to deploy it.

 -Application Registration with Access Rights on the WAF Policy.